 Find out how to shut down the fear of missing out for good.

-This one might’ve confused you on Facebook or Instagram, but it’s a pretty useful abbreviation to have handy as it just means “in case you missed it.”
+This text slang might’ve confused you on Facebook or Instagram, but it’s a pretty useful abbreviation to have handy as it just means “in case you missed it.”
 It’s great for uploading photos after the fact, like a photo from a relative’s wedding that you forgot to post the day of or a family photo from years ago.
 Try uploading a recent photo of a life event with the hashtag “#ICYMI.”

 Here are the nine things you should stop bragging about.